SoaringMoon/WaifuNetwork/Archive/Threads/The Basement Lounge.md

 # 299
 >>6916
-[spoiler]The entire server, not just the channel, is run by a webring admin with a good record and is not hosted on some third party like freenode or rizon.
+%%The entire server, not just the channel, is run by a webring admin with a good record and is not hosted on some third party like freenode or rizon.
 IPs are not displayed.
 You know how lynxchan hashes IPs so that you can't see what someone's IP is but you can still moderate?
 This is handled the same way and is arguably no different and certainly no worse than using lynxchan sites like julay.
 Also you can use VPN or proxy.
-Just wanted to make sure you understand this.[/spoiler]
+Just wanted to make sure you understand this.%%

 # 300
 LOL I like going through comment section of videos like this.
 Those comments written 4 years ago are pretty precious :DDDDDD